 We now analyze the influence of the initial states $|eg\rangle$ and $|ge\rangle$ on the entanglement dynamics in detail.
-Figures~\ref{Cvstegge}(a),~\ref{Cvstegge}(d),~\ref{Cvstegge}(f),~\ref{Cvstegge}(k),~\ref{Cvstegge}(m), and~\ref{Cvstegge}(p) show that for the AAAA, AABB, ABAB, BABA, BBAA, and BBBB coupling configurations, the concurrence of the two giant atoms in each coupling configuration has the same evolution features for the initial states $|eg\rangle$ and $|ge\rangle$.
-This is because the two giant atoms have equal frequency shifts and individual decay rates in these six coupling configurations, and the states $|\psi_{\pm}\rangle$ are reduced to the symmetric and antisymmetric states, as discussed in Sec.~\ref{EqsInrepresention}.
+Figure~\ref{Cvstegge}a,d,f,k,m,p shows that for the AAAA, AABB, ABAB, BABA, BBAA, and BBBB coupling configurations, the concurrence of the two giant atoms in each coupling configuration has the same evolution features for the initial states $|eg\rangle$ and $|ge\rangle$.
+This is because the two giant atoms have equal frequency shifts and individual decay rates in these six coupling configurations, and the states $|\psi_{\pm}\rangle$ are reduced to the symmetric and antisymmetric states, as discussed in Section~\ref{EqsInrepresention}.
 Meanwhile, the transition rate $\Gamma_{+-}$ and the parameters $\Gamma_{\times}$, $\Delta_{1}$, $\Delta_{2}$ are equal to zero.
-Therefore, Eq.~(\ref{EvolutionOfelement}) is reduced to
+Therefore, Equation~(\ref{EvolutionOfelement}) is reduced to